johnpfield/psi-jee/README.md

 ### Update Application Deployment Descriptor and Redeploy

 You will need to add the interceptor to the target application EAR file.
-The application's `META-INF/ejb-jar.xml` file must be updated to include the interceptor definition as shown in the code snippet below:
+The target application's `META-INF/ejb-jar.xml` file must be updated to include the interceptor definition as shown in the code snippet below:

 ```xml
     <enterprise-beans>